Your Education Health and Care Plan

 If you're unhappy and would like to talk to us about your concerns and get your options about what you can do next.

-See further information on (IPSEA).
+See further information on asking for an early review of an EHC Plan (IPSEA).

 Ending an EHC Plan